eirikb/domdom/readme.md

 - Alternative to React + Redux or Vue + Vuex, with support for routing
 - No virtual dom
+- Support for Deno (without jspm or pika)
 - Nothing reactive - totally unreactive - fundamentally different from React
 - One global observable state
   - Support for re-usable components (with partition of global state)